Celeste Dring: Comedy career

 Dring appeared as Kayleigh Hudson, a regular character in the BBC3 comedy series This Country in 2018.
 She also appeared as Laura in BBC's Wanderlust the same year.

 As a voice actor Dring had a speaking role in BBC Radio 4's Sketchorama (2015) and Newsjack (2017).

-2022 saw a reboot of Lazy Susan on BBC Three with her long-term comedy partner Freya Parker for four 14-minute episodes.
+In 2022 she appeared in a reboot of Lazy Susan on BBC Three with her long-term comedy partner Freya Parker for four 14-minute episodes.